Troy’s Take on the Issues

-There is no greater service that government provides to its citizens than education.
+There is no greater service that government provides to its citizens than public education.
 Education is the foundation of a better life for each of us.
-It allows us to discover greater things, achieve more as a society, and live more comfortable lives.
+It allows us to discover greater things, achieve more as a society, and live comfortable lives.
 It is how our children and grandchildren will accomplish more in their lives than we did in our own.
 A strong public education is the cornerstone to a stronger Ohio.
 We must invest in our schools, and must allow our teachers to do what they do best: teach.